TBD54566975/developer.tbd.website/site/docs/web5/learn/protocols.md

 This protocol enables a basic social network using Web5, which means we’ve created a basic trustless, decentralized social network where your users host all of their own data.

+## Validating Protocols
+As you write your protocol documents, you can use this [simple protocol validator UI](https://radiant-semifreddo-af73bb.netlify.app/) app to explore and validate the types and structures in your protocol.
+This should help with testing and improving your protocol.
+Find out more about how to use this project on [GitHub](https://github.com/kirahsapong/protocol-validator#protocol-validator).

 ## Example Protocols
 Here's a bunch of [example protocols](https://github.com/TBD54566975/dwn-sdk-js/tree/main/tests/vectors/protocol-definitions) for more inspiration!